dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO
 NEXT:
-offer a trade
-accept a trade
+offer a trade to other ai. least desired card for most desired card accept a trade from another ai

 make it point initial road to direciton of next best settlement they EXPECT to have. ie. first player points to 8th best settlement spot (6 picks before their next, plus they will have placed another before this intial settlement could theoretically expand)